jackgray/narc_arch/docs/source/forms.rst

 Microsoft Access
 -----------------
-MS Access provides both a database, and software client all in one.
+MS Access provides both a database and software client in one solution.
-It can be very powerful when combined with other Microsoft tools, but as it is a proprietary, closed-source project, does not integrate nicely with non-Microsoft tools.
+It is included at no additional cost with the Office 365 suite, and can be very powerful when combined with other Microsoft tools.
+It has another advantage of already being implemented and functional.

-MS Access could be the most sensible option if teammembers are already proficient in using it, however there are now more modern solutions with friendlier user interface.
+MS Access could be the most sensible option if team members are already accustomed to it, however there are more modern solutions with friendlier user interface and a smaller learning curve.
+Using Access may pose additional obstacles in workflow however, since the data format is not open and cannot be as easily integrated into processes outside of the Microsoft suite, whereas a solution such as Budibase is database agnostic, meaning it can be used with a wide array of commonly used and supported data formats.
+Note: there currently are no integrations from Budibase for MS Access databases.

 MongoDB integration
-    If working in a noSQL document-based data model, it may be useful to convert or connect the existing MS Access database with a JSON-based document model such as MongoDB.
+    If working in a noSQL document-based data model, it may be useful to convert or connect the existing MS Access database with a document database such as MongoDB.
 Drivers exist for some of these databases, that aid in this conversion.

     More